 So, I overheard my daughter say, “what did you do?” and when he mumbled, “cut myself” I yelled, “get in here…” You see, this boy has a crazy high pain tolerance and brushes off everything.
 As I saw the gauze on his hand growing darker and darker from his bloody wound I grew alarmed and he kept saying, “I’m fine.
 It’s fine.”
-Long story short–he had to have surgery to repair the damage to his hand.
+Long story short–he had to have surgery to repair the tendon he severed in his hand.

 I met my sister-in-law weeks before I married my ex.
 She was only 14 at the time and we kept in touch.
 The first time she said, “don’t tell anyone” I knew we were friends.
 The first time she said, “don’t tell my parents” I knew we were sisters.
 I watched her grow up, marry, and have children.
 We texted and emailed each other daily.
 She asked my advice on kids, we exchanged ER stories, we talked about stupid husbands, and annoying mothers in law (yes, mine was her mother).
 We told each other everything–always knowing our deepest secrets were safe from judgement or being repeated.

 Three years ago, I flew alone to rush and sit at her bedside, now 33 years old, suffering kidney, liver, and lung system failure from an aggressive (and rare) form of lymphoma.